PhoenixContactUSA/node-tcrouter/readme.md

 ### Status Info

-Execute getAllInfo() to load initial device and status information.  getMutableInfo should generally be used after the initial getAllInfo request so that only mutable update is requested
+Execute getAllInfo() to load initial device and status information.  getMutableInfo should generally be used after the initial getAllInfo request so that only mutable data is requested

 ```javascript
 const tcr = require('../index.js');